dev-annuranjan/full_stack_notes/React/Full Stack LLD_ React-1_ Introduction to React_ JSX, Props, lists.md

 4. you create bigger components using smaller component

 ---
 title: JSX
 description: Discussion of basic detail about JSX.

 ---

 ## JSX

-JSON: Represent data in in JS fromat.
+JSON: Represent data in in JS format.

 ```javascript
 {
 name:Jasbir,